apache/directory-fortress-core/README-QUICKSTART-WINDOWS.txt

 e. close the dialog

-f. you may now start over with OpenLDAP install, Section II.
+f. you may now start over with OpenLDAP install, Section III.

 ___________________________________________________________________________________
 ###################################################################################
-# IX.
-More Utilities
+# X. More Utilities
 ###################################################################################

 Other execution targets you may find useful: